rydevs29/RifqyShield/README.md

 # RifqyShield
-**The most comprehensive list, using automatic community synchronized with my GitHub, and several domains that are not yet blocked & whitelisted will be added personally**
+**The most comprehensive list, using automatic community synchronized with my GitHub, and several domains that are not yet blocked will be added personally**

 No ads • No trackers • No adult content • No gambling • No YouTube/Spotify ads (to display fewer ads)